rwth-acis/mobsos-query-visualization/README.md

 ## Deploy

-TODO: needs update

 The start_network.bat script uses the L2PNodeLauncher class to start the service.
-It does also register the content of the "startup" directory and it starts the HTTP-connector at port 8080.
+It does also register the content of the "startup" directory and it starts the Web-Connector at port 8080.

 Steps to take before launching:

-1. Add a default database by adding the service configuration file located in the "config" folder.

-2. Check the LASHOST variable at the queryviz.js (should be ok if you use the default startup script)
+1. Check the LASHOST variable at the queryviz.js (should be ok if you use the default startup script)

-3. Change the address of the "qv_code_template" script (located at the demo.html file) according to your setup.
+2. Change the address of the "qv_code_template" script (located at the demo.html file) according to your setup.
 This is needed for exported queries to work.

 ## Background